Twin: Tuning Learning Rate and Weight Decay of Deep Homogeneous Classifiers without Validation: Experiments

-To assess the relative effectiveness of Twin, we introduce three different baselines.
-The \textit{Selection from Training Set} (SelTS) baseline selects the HP configuration, which scores the lowest loss on the training set.
-The \textit{Selection from Validation Set} (SelVS) is the more traditional reference point, where HP optimization is conducted exclusively on the validation set.
-The validation set can either be subsampled from the training set, as is going to be the case for small and natural image datasets, or collected externally, like the case of medical data.
-These two cases indeed correspond to the upper two schemes of \cref{fig:topfig}.
+\paragraph{Baselines: SelVS and \textit{Oracle}.} The SelVS is the traditional reference point, where HP optimization is conducted exclusively on the validation set.
+In our experimental setup, the validation set is either subsampled from the training set (small and natural image datasets) or collected externally (medical data).
+These two cases correspond to the left two schemes of \Cref{fig:topfig}.
 SelVS can also be performed with different trial schedulers, e.g., with early stopping.
-Lastly, the \textit{Oracle} represents the ideal but unrealistic scenario of selecting HPs directly from the test set.
+The \textit{Oracle} represents the ideal but unrealistic scenario of selecting HPs directly from the test set.
 The \textit{Oracle} always runs a FIFO scheduler.
-When Twin performs at its absolute best, it yields an MAE of 0\% vs the \textit{Oracle}.
-All baselines select the HPs according to the relevant last-epoch metric with FIFO schedulers and the average of the last 5 with early stopping.
+At its best, Twin achieves 0\% mean absolute error (MAE) against the \textit{Oracle}.
+Both SelVS and \textit{Oracle} select the HPs according to the relevant last-epoch metric with FIFO schedulers and the average of the last five epochs with early stopping.

-\paragraph{\textbf{Quantitative results.}} To provide an overview of the quantitative results, we compare Twin against our lower (SelTS) and upper (\textit{Oracle}) bounds in \cref{fig:avg_mae}.
-In particular, we show the performance per dataset with FIFO schedulers averaged across all architectures.
-The order along the x-axis represents the number of images per class per dataset, which increases from left to right.
-As anticipated in \cref{subsec:algo_prelim}, the training loss alone as an HP-selection metric (SelTS) falls short as the alignment between training and testing distributions decreases, i.e., when the IID assumption does not hold because the training set does not fully represent the broader testing set \cite{vapnik1991principles, wad2022equivariance}.
-On the other hand, we find nearly optimal LR-WD configurations across all dataset scales by considering the regularization strength and the task-learning performance, as done with Twin (\cref{subsec:algo_motivation}).